uchicago-cs/chiwebsite/chitcp/implementing.rst

 ====================

 As you'll see, you are provided with a *lot* of code.
 Fortunately, you will only have to interact with a small portion of it.
-Most of the provide code is scaffolding for the chiTCP architecture, which will allow you to focus on implementing the TCP protocol on a single file: the ``tcp.c`` file.
+Most of the provided code is scaffolding for the chiTCP architecture, which will allow you to focus on implementing the TCP protocol on a single file: the ``tcp.c`` file.